 Carpal tunnel syndrome is when there is pressure on the median nerve.
 When your median nerve is compressed, you will experience tingling and numbness in the arm and your hand.

 If you are experiencing such discomfort already, it could be possible that you’re suffering from carpal tunnel syndrome.
-To better understand your current condition and to be wary of warning signs, continue reading below to know about the signs of carpal tunnel syndrome.
+To better understand your current condition and to be wary of warning signs, continue reading below.

 Carpal tunnel syndrome can start off slow and gradually worsen over time.
 Early signs can include:

 Numbness in your fingers (you will not feel it in your pinkie, however).

 Early signs typically begin at night which can be in part due to sleeping with bent wrists.